zlannik/SoundTap/README.md

 The project seeks to understand how various criteria in LLM prompting effects different outcomes.
 It is one of many.
 This program itself is not the result of a single prompt but rather uses LLM technology to build biolerplate frameworks which are then refined into a product.
-This version, for example, utilizes pyaudio and tkniter.
+This version, for example, utilizes pyaudio and tkinter.
 Other project schema may not.___